-2010: CPNRD began offering wellness activities for staff members including fitness/nutrition challenges, quizzes, and health tips.
+In 2010, CPNRD began offering wellness activities for staff members including fitness/nutrition challenges, quizzes, and health tips.
 NARD initiated an effort with all NRDs to start wellness programs since data shows that employee health management initiatives bring value to employees and performance in a multitude of ways.

-2013: the CPNRD Wellness Committee was officially developed.
-A Worksite Wellness Employee Interest Survey determined that employees are interested in health-related and team-building activities.
+The CPNRD Wellness Committee was officially developed in 2013.
+A Worksite Wellness Employee Interest Survey developed by NARD determined that employees are interested in health-related and team-building activities.

-Information and Education Objectives
+Information and Education Goal